Boa Nova tapaculo: Behavior

 Males are territorial, being found either on their own or as part of a pair with a female.
 Females are typically only found paired with a male.
 The species has been observed to have three different kinds of call - a "kreew" sound, which probably serves as a sort of contact call, an alarm call, and the song.
 Only females sing.
 Distribution is usually about 0.49 individuals per hectare.

 Conservation status

-The Bahian mouse-colored tapaculo is estimated to consist of no more than 2,883 individuals, and is threatened by logging and deforestation, resulting in the scientists who described it urging that it be classified as an endangered species on the IUCN Red List.
+The Boa Nova tapaculo is estimated to consist of no more than 2,883 individuals, and is threatened by logging and deforestation, resulting in the scientists who described it urging that it be classified as an endangered species on the IUCN Red List.